 Since its founding in 1995, Mandeville Films has produced feature films that have grossed more than $1 billion in domestic box-office receipts.
 Mandeville partners Lieberman and Hoberman produced the critically hailed Academy Award©-nominated feature “The Fighter,” starring Mark Wahlberg, Christian Bale, Melissa Leo and Amy Adams, and directed by David O. Russell.
-Upcoming movies include “Stronger,” the inspirational story of Boston marathon survivor Jeff Bauman and “Wonder,” based on R.J.
+Recent movies include “Stronger,” the inspirational story of Boston marathon survivor Jeff Bauman and “Wonder,” based on R.J.
 Palacio’s best-selling YA novel, to be directed by Stephen Chbosky, starring Julia Roberts and Jason Tremblay, to be released by Lionsgate.

 Under the Mandeville banner, Lieberman also produced “The Muppets" and the next “Muppet” installment, “Muppets Most Wanted.”